 In August, President Barack Obama questioned the Jets' decision to acquire Tim Tebow when they had quarterback Mark Sanchez, who had led the team to the playoffs two years in a row.
-Then this week, Senate Majority Leader Harry Reid took a swipe at Republicans in the midst of tough fiscal cliff negotiations, arguing that they lack a leader and comparing them to the Jets with their quarterback uncertainty.
+Then this week, Senate Majority Leader Harry Reid took a swipe at Republicans in the midst of tough fiscal cliff negotiations, comparing them to the Jets and their quarterback uncertainty.

-The Jets have three quarterbacks _ Sanchez, Tebow and Greg McElroy.
-McElroy replaced Sanchez last Sunday and led the team to its only touchdown in a 7-6 win over the Arizona Cardinals.
+In remarks on the Senate floor, Reid said the Jets have three quarterbacks -- Sanchez, Tebow and Greg McElroy, who replaced Sanchez last Sunday and led the team to its only touchdown in a 7-6 win over the Arizona Cardinals.

 Reid said Republicans can't decide on their leader either.